 For editors (Proposals submission)

 The CBR accepts proposals for monographs, thematic volumes, and proceedings volumes.
 Monographs and thematic volumes are composed of chapters referred to as reviews or original research.
-If you are interested in submitting a proposal, fill this form and send it to EditorialOffice@colnes.org.
+If you are interested in submitting a proposal, fill out this form and send it to EditorialOffice@colnes.org.

 CBR is open to publishing proceeding volumes derived from conferences, workshops, and symposia as long as its thematic scope is not as broad and fits within the scope of the series.
 In this case, only full and short papers will be considered; however, short papers should not exceed 30% of the entire volume.
 Other paper typologies, such as posters, demos, etc. will be listed in the proceeding, but they will not be indexed as individual documents.
 For those who are organizing a conference and are interested in publishing their proceedings in CBR, feel free to complete this proposal form and send it to EditorialOffice@colnes.org.
 In exceptional situations, proceedings of events that have taken place one year ago as of the proposal submission can be considered.